-Taking a day trip to Skopje seemed like the best idea I’d ever had after spending the entire month ith no running water at the height of a landlocked summer.
+Taking a day trip to Skopje seemed like the best idea I’d ever had after spending an entire month with no running water at the height of a landlocked summer.
 I craved to see people after six weeks of living the humdrum rural life.
-Wanting to experience as much of the Balkans as I possibly could while over there, village life in Kosovo, however much I loved it and adored my hosts, was starting to suffocate.
-Off we went with an overnight bag to catch a bus from Pristina.
-Lush green mountains grew as we headed towards the Macedonian border then darkened intensely as the sun slumped low in the sky.
-Villages blinked into existence, cradled in the lands dips and peaks.
-The mountains gained in strengths and stature.
-They swallowed the sun then suddenly it was night.
+Wanting to experience as much of the Balkans as I possibly could while over there, village life in Kosovo, however much I loved it and adored my hosts, was starting to suffocate me.

-The coach stopped in the jet black darkness.
+The bus stopped abruptly in the jet black darkness.

 ‘HOTEL?!’ she barked eventually, but it was pointless.
 They were children after all and only just laughed.
 They had every reason to, they’d probably never experienced two scruffy, desperate foreigners so out of place.